dot-bob/Marlin-Tevo-Black-Widow/README.md

 For the Marlin specific release notes refere to the Marlin RC brach located here: https://github.com/MarlinFirmware/Marlin/tree/RC.

 Tevo Black Widow Specific Changes:
+Version 1.1.0-RC8 04-15-17 Version 4.0
+- Fixed a bug that prevented DISTINCT_E_FACTORS from working properly.
+- Fixed a bug where the auto level probe would try to probe off the rear of the bed if it had a positive Y offset.
+- Add the new configuration files as outlined in the community guide.

 Version 1.1.0-RC8 03-02-17 Version 3.2
 - Added replaced "Babystep Z" in the main menu during a print with "Live adjust Z" if using an auto leveling probe.
 Live adjust Z